intel/mlir-extensions/docs/rfcs/XeGPU.md

 This step lowers high-level matrix_desc operations (store_matrix, load_matrix) into low-level memory operations (store_chunk, load_1d) over shared local memory.
 It performs full address materialization using the matrix's layout attributes (@strides, @block) and logical lane coordinates.

 Key Concepts:
-Matrix-to-Memory Conversion: Replace matrix_desc-based tile abstractions with raw memref and compute physical offsets explicitly.

-Chunked Store: Each thread stores a small fragment (e.g., 8×1) using the logical offset composed with layout metadata.
+- Chunked Store: Each thread stores a small fragment (e.g., 8×1) using the logical offset composed with layout metadata.
 Lowered to store_chunk.

-1D Block Load: A transposed layout (e.g., 256×32) is blocked as 16×16 tiles.
+- 1D Block Load: A transposed layout (e.g., 256×32) is blocked as 16×16 tiles.
 Contiguous blocks are loaded using load_1d, which requires computing the physical offset of the first element per 1D block.

-Offset Calculation: Logical per-lane coordinates are transformed into logical block coordinates, then to physical offsets using block size and strides.
+- Offset Calculation: Logical per-lane coordinates are transformed into logical block coordinates, then to physical offsets using block size and strides.

 ```mlir
 %tdesc_sg = xegpu.create_nd_tdesc %base[%widy * 32 + %sg_idy * 8, %widx * 256 + %sg_idx * 32]